10-1-pursuit/lab-request-response-cycle-api-postman/README.md

 - What did you find challenging about the documentation?

 > I found the documentation challenging because it was a lot to read through.
 There was still a lot of the information that I did not quite understand what it meant and if I was even looking at the right documentation at first.
-After skimming through it more, I was able to identify and few familar elements.
+After skimming through it more, I was able to identify a few familar elements.

 - Did the quality of the documentation impact your decision to use it?